4.3 Early Help Assessment Framework in Knowsley

 Step 2 – Depending on the outcome of the search, the Practitioner has three options:

-1. If the background information search identifies that the child has a Lead Practitioner or an EHA a in place, the Practitioner should contact the relevant Practitioner leading on the case to share his/her own concerns (see Case Study 2c); or
+1. If the background information search identifies that the child has a Lead Practitioner or an EHA a in place, the Practitioner should contact the relevant Practitioner leading on the case to share their own concerns (see Case Study 2c); or

 2. If the background information search identifies that the child or young person is already well known to services and is receiving uncoordinated support, the Practitioner should call a multi-agency Team Around the Family (TAF) meeting (see Appendix 2: Early Help – Team around the Family Meetings Template) with all those involved, including the family.
 The Practitioner is responsible for organising and chairing the meeting and also inviting the appropriate service providers.
 The meeting will serve to co-ordinate the response from all services and enable the relevant Practitioners to work closely with the family to share information and plan interventions, creating a Multi-agency Support Plan (See Case Study 2d and 2e).
 Practitioners with limited experience of TAF processes can call on the assistance of the Early Help Team (0151 443 4092) who will advise on the process and offer hands-on support where practical;